SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 1. The customer has a problem with a product and calls user-support.
 2. The request handler who answers the call [registers the request][14].
-3. The request handler is unable to fulfil the request on his own and does one of the following:
+3. The request handler is unable to fulfil the request on their own and does one of the following:
     * [Asks a colleague][2].
     * [Gets help from outside][3].
 4. The request handler [sends a response to the customer][4].